saadqu/legal-mation/README.md

 ## Further Plan

 I am planning to add more tests and integrate `RTK Query` tests.
 Initially, I tested using the `React Query library`, and everything worked.
 However, after switching to `RTK Query`, some tests started failing.
 I will soon update the logic to fully utilize `RTK Query`, which is why some functions still rely on the `React Query library`.

+Initially, I implemented the tests utilizing React Query, and these tests were successfully integrated and are functioning correctly on the `features-react-query-mirage` branch.
+However, after evaluating our application requirements and performance considerations, I decided to migrate the app's functionality to use `RTK Query`.
+This transition promises more efficient data handling and better integration with `Redux`.
+To review the initial tests using `React Query`, you can switch to the `features-react-query-mirage` branch.
+The updated tests, now aligned with RTK Query, have been committed to the main branch.